 Anna’s fiction, creative nonfiction, interviews, and essays have appeared in various print and online publications such as Catapult, Wigleaf, The Rumpus, Little Fiction, Berkeley Fiction Review, AAWW’s The Margins, Necessary Fiction, X-R-A-Y, TriQuarterly, The MacGuffin, and Hobart, among others.

-Her short story, “Mae and Me”, published in Catapult, was selected for inclusion in Longform Fiction’s Best of 2018 collection.
+Her short story, “Mae and Me”, published in Catapult, was selected for Longform Fiction’s Best of 2018 list.
 Her short story, “Doors”, was nominated for the 2022 Pushcart Prize by HAD, the companion journal to Hobart.
 Her short story, “You Don’t Have a Place Here” was nominated for the 2021 Pushcart Prize by OKD.
 Her short story, “Echo”, was nominated for the Best Small Fictions 2020 Anthology by Jellyfish Review.
 Her short story, “Tape and Glue”, was nominated for the 2020 Pushcart Prize by The MacGuffin.

 She is at work on a novel.

 She served as Fiction Editor at Lunch Ticket and as an Editorial Assistant on the Fiction team at Split Lip Magazine, and as Social Media Coordinator at Pidgeonholes.

 Anna was born in India but raised in Pennsylvania.
 She earned her BA from Haverford College in English Literature and her MA from Teachers College, Columbia University in English Education.
 She spent a semester abroad at The University of Aberdeen in Scotland and she studied Fiction at the UCLA Extension Writers’ Program and Antioch University Los Angeles.